 In spite of this, online tools like social media can still be hugely significant to achieving sales and customer retention, which is why they can, and really should be utilised in store with great consideration.

 There are some fantastic examples of brands and retailers using social media to drive both awareness and sales.
-Marc Jacobs once gave out branded freebies in exchange for Twitter and Facebook engagements at a pop-up shop in New York, while Nintendo capitalised on the platforms’ exclusivity by creating events in which to launch products, the tickets for which could only be accessed through social media.
-Victoria’s Secret have even employed the ‘selfie’ in their in-store engagement, by offering customers free gifts in exchange for their social media posts.
+Marc Jacobs once gave out branded freebies in exchange for Twitter and Facebook engagements at a pop-up shop in New York, while Nintendo capitalised on the platform’s exclusivity by creating events to launch products, the tickets for which could only be accessed through social media.
+Victoria’s Secret have even employed the ‘selfie’ in their in store engagement, by offering customers free gifts in exchange for their social media posts.

 These promotions were engaged with on a huge scale, resulting in considerable, ‘free’ social media hype for each respective brand.
 This relationship also comes at a benefit to both the retailer and consumer in terms of customer feedback.
 On one hand, firms can implement ‘social listening’ in real-time, to track the public perception of their brand through engagement, while customers can address issues and feedback with the retailer directly, enhancing brand loyalty and client interaction.

-Considering the previously-mentioned examples, it is apparent that social media is as engrained in retail as it is in wider society, as Chris Bowler of SapientRazorfish predicts:
+Considering the previously-mentioned examples, it is apparent that social media is as ingrained in retail as it is in wider society, as Chris Bowler of SapientRazorfish predicts: